mike14747/next-with-auth/README.md

 ### Todos

 -   Figure out why the middleware isn't working on vercel... even with next version 12.2.
-I think it might have something to do with the callbackUrl on the login page.
 It does seem to work after a page refresh.
 -   Write tests.
 -   When next-auth middleware is supported in next version 13, update next to that version and implement the middleware
 -   This doesn't work on vercel: https://next-with-auth.vercel.app/login?callbackUrl=%2Fprotected2 (infinite loop?) until you do a page refresh, but (http://localhost:3000/login?callbackUrl=%2Fprotected2) works locally just fine.
 -   Figure out whether a server-side alternative to getSession() is needed.
 If it is needed, which is better: **getToken()** or **unstable_getServerSession()**? **UPDATE**: getToken() seems to work fine.
 -   Now that I'm passing the callbackUrl to the signIn function on the login page, I need to come up with a way to parse the actual page of the redirect so I can filter the non-redirectable pages and send them to the homepage.
 -   It seems like my infinite loop issue has been fixed... even when setting the signIn redirect to false.
 I'm not sure why.
 Maybe it was fixed in a next-auth patch?
--   In the change-password api route, I'm using token as a variable and also as a property of the req.body.
-I should make that a little less ambiguous.

 ---